-- · Wet ash bottom ash tanks - Wet ash, comprised of bottom ash from the main burner area of the boilers, is sluiced by water into the bottom ash tanks - Dry ash disposal facility (i.e., landfill). - Dry fly ash (DFA) from Units 1 and 2 [comprised of particulate matter (PM) that falls out from the economizer and air heater portions of the Unit 1 and 2 boilers] and DFA and Economizer ash from Unit 3 is conveyed to the dry ash silos - DFA consists of coal ash that has been collected from the pulse jet fabric filters (PJFF) from each boiler, which are used as the PM control devices for the boiler units - DFA is either sold for beneficial re-use (dependent upon ash characteristics) or disposed of in the on-site landfill. - The dry ash disposal facility is a permitted landfill and includes two (2) leachate contact water retention ponds that cover an area of approximately five (5) acres. - CCR Surface Impoundments - Notifications of intent to initiate closure of Bottom Ash Ponds Units 1-2, Bottom Ash Pond Unit 3, and Pond A were made available on the Consumers Energy CCR Rule Compliance Data and Information webpage in 2017 and 2018. - Bottom Ash Ponds Units 1-2 and Bottom Ash Ponds Unit 3 are being closed by removal of CCR pursuant to 40 CFR 257.102(c).
-Removal of bottom ash has largely been completed for both units. - o Pond A is being closed with CCR in place pursuant to 40 CFR 257.102(d).
+- Wet ash bottom ash tanks - Wet ash, comprised of bottom ash from the main burner area of the boilers, is sluiced by water into the bottom ash tanks where it is temporarily stored and dewatered, and then hauled off-site for beneficial reuse. - Dry ash disposal facility (i.e., landfill). - Dry fly ash (DFA) from Units 1 and 2 [comprised of particulate matter (PM) that falls out from the economizer and air heater portions of the Unit 1 and 2 boilers] and DFA and Economizer ash from Unit 3 is conveyed to the dry ash silos - DFA consists of coal ash that has been collected from the pulse jet fabric filters (PJFF) from each boiler, which are used as the PM control devices for the boiler units - DFA is either sold for beneficial re-use (dependent upon ash characteristics) or disposed of in the on-site landfill. - The dry ash disposal facility is a permitted landfill and includes two (2) leachate contact water retention ponds that cover an area of approximately five (5) acres. - CCR Surface Impoundments - Notifications of intent to initiate closure of Bottom Ash Ponds Units 1-2, Bottom Ash Pond Unit 3, and Pond A were made available on the Consumers Energy CCR Rule Compliance Data and Information webpage in 2017 and 2018. - Bottom Ash Ponds Units 1-2 and Bottom Ash Ponds Unit 3 are being closed by removal of CCR pursuant to 40 CFR 257.102(c).
+Removal of bottom ash has been completed for both units. - Pond A is being closed with CCR in place pursuant to 40 CFR 257.102(d).
+Construction of the final cover system has been completed.

-The appropriate control activities selected for the site are based on good engineering practices that were developed in accordance with Michigan's Fugitive Dust Regulations under Act 451 of 1994, Rule 324.5524, as required by the site's Renewable Operating Permit and the Engineering Plans for ponds A-K (2015, Operating License 9446) and landfill cells 1-7 (1996, Construction Permit 0299) as required for solid waste disposal licensing under MDEQ.
+The appropriate control activities selected for the site are based on good engineering practices that were developed in accordance with Michigan's Fugitive Dust Regulations under Act 451 of 1994, Rule 324.5524, as required by the site's Renewable Operating Permit and the Engineering Plans for the solid waste disposal area (Operating License 9542, 2019; Construction Permit 0299, 1996)as required for solid waste disposal licensing under EGLE.
 The following sections outline the FDCP.